-My big project at present involves researching and writing a new history of New Zealand’s oldest university, which celebrates its 150th anniversary in 2019.
-I keep a separate blog about this project at University of Otago 1869-2019.
+My most recent big project was to research and write a new history of New Zealand’s oldest university, which celebrates its 150th anniversary in 2019.
+I kept a separate blog about that project at University of Otago 1869-2019.

 History of childbirth

 I’m still interested in material which didn’t quite make it into my 2013 book on the history of childbirth.
-I’ve recently written a paper on childbirth on nineteenth-century migrant voyages to New Zealand, due for publication in 2016.
+One spinoff publication was a paper on childbirth on nineteenth-century migrant voyages to New Zealand.